-- ← Up in chair as tolerated
+- Up in chair as tolerated

 - Diet as tolerated.
 Start slow and advance as you feel better.

 - Ankle pumps as instructed

-- ← Incentive spirometry 10 times every hour while awake
+- incentive spirometry or deep breathing/coughing 10 times every hour while awake

+- □ Ice therapy in place

-- Review/begin physical therapy
+- Review/begin exercises

-- 🕾 Manage pain
+- Manage pain

 - Transition home

-- Balk with crutches or a walker to help with balance for first few days
+- Walk with crutches or a walker to help with balance for first few days

-- ← Calf compression pumps: will be worn at least 20 hours per day for 14 days
+- Calf compression pumps (if ordered): will be worn at least 20 hours per day for 10 days